Digitalis thapsi: Leaves

-The lower basal leaf blades are 7.5 to 13cm (exceptionally 19cm) in length, 2.5 to 5cm in width, more or less flat but sometimes undulated along the margins, and oblong to elliptic in shape, with a sharp to somewhat sharply tipped apex.
+The lower basal leaf blades are 7.5 to 13 cm (exceptionally 19 cm) in length, 2.5 to 5 cm in width, more or less flat but sometimes undulated along the margins, and oblong to elliptic in shape, with a sharp to somewhat sharply tipped apex.
 The bases of the leaves taper gradually into the petioles.
 The texture is soft, not leathery.
 The underside is rugose-reticular in texture, coloured greenish-yellow and very densely packed with glandular hairs.
 The leaves in the middle of the rosette are clearly decurrent.
 The margins are denticulate or somewhat so, rarely subentire.

 Flowers

-The pink, rarely white, flowers are arranged in an inflorescence in the form of a raceme, 15 to 35cm in length with 15 to 40 individual flowers.
+The pink, rarely white, flowers are arranged in an inflorescence in the form of a raceme, 15 to 35 cm in length with 15 to 40 individual flowers.
 The inflorescence has glandular hairs along its shaft, is not stiff, and is secundiflorous, meaning the flowers follow each other in succession.
-The flowers have a 1 to 2cm long pedicel which is curved at the base, and shorter to equal in length to the subtending bracts.
+The flowers have a 1 to 2 cm long pedicel which is curved at the base, and shorter to equal in length to the subtending bracts.
 The flowers hang somewhat, and are separated by internodes of 8-15mm.
 The bracts are 12 to 20mm in length and 2 to 3mm broad, glandular and lanceolate in shape.